js2video/js2video/README.md

 # JS2Video

-Under development, breaking changes will happen.
+**This library is under development, breaking changes will happen**